Shy Glizzy triples up with “Young Jefe 3.”

-Meek Mill and Shy Glizzy spaz out on “Feel The Vibe.”
+Meek Mill and Shy Glizzy spaz the f**k out on “Feel The Vibe!”
 On the real, it almost sounds like they are having seizures on the mic.

 2. RIGHT OR WRONG

-Shy Glizzy and Lil Uzi Vert are quite the tandem on “Right Or Wrong.”
+Shy Glizzy and Lil Uzi Vert are on the same page like s**t on “Right Or Wrong.”

 Shy Glizzy is definitely poppin in DC.
 With that being said, I think he should focus on taking over the globe now.
 “Right Or Wrong” is a song that I think can grow his fanbase.

 “Right Or Wrong” features a bunch of cocky lyrics, lots of whiny vocals, and a beat by TM88 that will make you miss your clubbin days.
 Though Shy hits us with a verse and hook that is certainly catchy on the song, I feel like Uzi’s rockstar contributions steal the show.
 (Shy, you cannot outshine Uzi on a song that boasts rockstar vibes)